matsientst/betterthanbrian/_services/d-maintenance.md

 ---
 layout: featured
-title: Dewdrop Support
+title: Maintenance and updates
-icon: /assets/img/icons/droplet-solid.svg
+icon: /assets/img/icons/ambulance-solid.svg
-image: /assets/img/services/05.jpg
+image: /assets/img/services/02.jpg
-description: Do you need support to get up and running Dewdrop.
-The Event Sourcing framework for Java.
-Let us help your team push Dewdrop to the limit.
+description: Your time is better spent on your business, not on your website.
+We'll handle the heavy lifting.
 ---

 <div class="row">